How We Build a Brand Identity

 Based on the brand identity, we wrote the following new company description:

 “For 25 years, Malik Lighting, Branding & Signs has been providing high-octane services at affordable rates.
 We offer remarkably speedy 24/7 emergency repairs, upgrades, and new or rebranding installations with maximum efficiency and performance.
 Fueled by a passion for working with jobbers and gas station owners, you’ll find our upbeat attitude and exceptional service refreshing.
 We’re honest, proficient, and don’t cut corners on quality or service.
 We’ll go the extra mile for you.”

 Did you notice the following phrases above: high octane, remarkable speed, fueled by passion, and go the extra mile?
 We were able to write a concise (fewer than 500 characters) description that played on words related to gas stations and travel.

-3. The New Visual Brand Identity: The Logo Development
+3. Re-Creating the Visual Brand Identity: The Logo Development